Options for In-Demand Construction Jobs

 Cement Masons and Concrete Finishers

-Cement masons and concrete finishers can anticipate a rate of 13% job growth in their industry from 2014 to 2024.
+Cement masons and concrete finishers can anticipate a rate of 2% job decline in their industry from 2019 to 2029.
 They contribute to the construction industry by preparing areas where concrete will be poured and then pouring concrete.
 Postsecondary training is an option but it isn't always required, and those interested in this career field may be able to learn through on-the-job training.

 Construction Laborers and Helpers